fdsayre/COMICAL/README.md

-# COMICAL
-COMputatIonal Competencies for Academic Librarians"

 # Computational Research Skills for Librarians: A Framework

-This document is the result of my own (ongoing) effort to learn computational research tools (e.g. R, git, etc.) and figure out where the boundaries are between my own areas of (emerging, hopefully) expertise, and disciplinary-specific expertise.
-Related is the hope to create  a list of concrete and pragmatic services that librarians could offer with computational tools as I think this has been a fuzzy area and has led problems both learning new skills and advertsing services to users.
+This document is the result of my own (ongoing) effort to learn computational research tools (e.g. R, git, etc.) and deterine the boundaries between my areas of (emerging) expertise and expertise disciplinary-specific expertise from informatics, computer science, etc. The hope is to create a somewhat logical list of concrete services that academic librarians could offer for those learning or using computational tools in their research.
+I think this area has been fuzzy and it's made it hard to both learn skills and to offer services using those skills.

-More specifically, I want to think about what aspects of computational research are related to academic librarianship in a way that it makes sense for us to learn and teach them.
-For example, I think aspects of documentation, versioning, and code sharing are practically and philosophically highly related to our own practice, while things like complex data visualization and machine learning are less related to our work.
-Some specific skills I think are related to things we currently do, such as cleaning datasets computationally, bibliometric research, and text-mining fall in the middle.
+More specifically, I want to think about what aspects of computational research are related to academic librarianship in a way that it makes sense for us to learn, practice, and teach those aspects.
+For example, I think things like documentation, versioning, and code sharing are practically and philosophically highly aligned with our own existing practice, while things like complex data visualization and machine learning are less related to our work.
+Some specific things related services academic librarians already do like text-mining,  bibliometric research, and helping clean and normaize datasets fall in the middle.

-This is not particilarily philosophically coherent.
+This is not a particilarily philosophically coherent document.

+I am never sure if anything I do is a good idea.

 # TODO